tianny0078/kitt/README.md

 It defines a Hotword.msg

-The ROS message name is:
+The ROS message name is: control_msg

-It includes a string
+It is string type.